cerebralideas/standards-of-practice/engineering/conduct-standards.md

 Often, the reason engineers are afraid to ask for help is they are afraid of being judged or criticized for not knowing something.
 This is the biggest reason to create the above mentioned environment.
 We need to remove the negative stigma of asking for, or needing, help.
 Asking for help is absolutely crucial as no one knows everything, even the most senior of engineers.

 ### d.
-Have fun and ensure others do at well
+Have fun and ensure others do as well

 Last by not least, take breaks, go out for lunch, laugh.
 Find inclusive ways to bring other aspects of enjoyment into our workplace.
-There's nothing prescriptive here other than just try to find ways to break the frustration and stress.
+There's nothing prescriptive here other than just try to find ways to break the frustration and stress[4].

 ## 2. Everything is a conversation

 ### a.
 Don’t be afraid to push back/say “No”

-Operating within an environment that empowers individuals to push back and/or say *no* is crucial to quality output[4].
+Operating within an environment that empowers individuals to push back and/or say *no* is crucial to quality output[5].
 But, “with great power comes great responsibility”, so a *no* should always be followed up by a well articulated rationale and/or educational response.

 **A “No” is always customer focused**.